Big Tray Deee

-Tracy Lamar Davis (born April 27, 1966), better known by his stage name Big Tray Deee (formerly Tray Deee and Tracy Deee), is an American rapper signed with Snoop Dogg's label Dogghouse Records.
+Tracy Lamar Davis (born April 27, 1966), better known as Big Tray Deee or simply Tray Deee, is an American rapper.
+He is a member of rap group Tha Eastsidaz (alongside Goldie Loc and Snoop Dogg), as well as the Diirty OGz (alongside Tha Chill, Kurupt and Weazel Loc).

 Career

 Before becoming a rapper, Davis was an active gang member.
 Tray Deee is a member of the Insane Crips Gang in Long Beach, California.
 Tray Deee made his first appearance on Snoop Doggy Dogg's Murder Was the Case soundtrack in 1994, guest starring on the track "21 Jumpstreet", Tray Dee also featured on the song Reality off the Doggfood album in 1995, followed by an appearance on Tha Doggfather in 1996.
 In 1999, he joined the Platinum-selling group Tha Eastsidaz, which consisted of himself, Snoop Dogg and Goldie Loc.
 The group released two albums.
 Simultaneously and after the Eastsidaz project he was affiliated with car club-street band the IV Life Family.
 He later signed to the related record label IV Life Records.

 In 2014, Tray Deee announced his intention to release his debut solo album, following a series of mixtapes.
-The first of these mixtapes, Long Beach State of Mind Vol. I, was recorded while Tray Deee was incarcerated, on a smart phone in a makeshift vocal booth made from blankets and boxes in his cell.
+The first of these mixtapes, Long Beach State of Mind, Vol. I, was recorded while Tray Deee was incarcerated, on a smart phone in a makeshift vocal booth made from blankets and boxes in his cell.
 On April 18 and 19, Tray Deee reunited with Goldie Loc to perform at "Krush Groove 2014" at Save Mart Center in Fresno and The Forum in Inglewood.

-On July 15, Snoop Dogg released his mixtape That's My Work Vol. 4 which features both Goldie Loc and Tray Deee.
-On April 27, 2015, he released a single "On the Blocc" along with official music video, the single was produced by Nat Powers.
-Tray Deee has stated that it is unlikely that there will ever be another Eastsidaz album.
+In 2016, Tray Deee stated that it is unlikely that there will ever be another Eastsidaz album.